nexlanglxm/climate-data-analysis/project1/README.md

 3. Subjective difficulty level experienced during the workout
 4. Caloric expenditure

-The Jupyter notebook (`project.ipynb`) included in this repository details the process of researching, simulating, analyzing, and interpreting this synthetic dataset.
+The Jupyter notebook (`project.ipynb`) included in this repository details the process of researching, simulating, analysing, and interpreting this synthetic dataset.

 ## File Structure